For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Whether you're heading overseas or keen to see more of the UK, the costs of holidays can quickly add up.
 From transportation and accommodation to food, activities and tours, you can easily spend a small fortune.

-In our latest National Student Money Surveythe students spent an average of £36 per month (which works out as over £430 per year!) on holidays and events.
+In our latest National Student Money Survey, students spent an average of £29 per month (equivalent to £348 per year) on holidays and events.
 However, there are lots of little-known ways to save money and travel on a budget.
 You just need to know how.

 How to travel on a budget